An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Toy Example: Analysis of a Linear Model

-where $\mathrm{Cov}(\cdot)$ denotes the covariance, and $\Sigma_r$ and $\Sigma_s$ are covariance matrices of $x_r$ and $x_s$, respectively.
-Note that this model relies on spurious features $x_s$ whose dependence on $y$ can vary at test time, thus it may have poor performance under distribution shift.
-A robust model $w_{\text{inv}}$ that is invariant to spurious correlation would ignore $x_s$:
+where $\Sigma_r, \Sigma_s$ are covariance matrices of $x_r$ and $x_s$ respectively.
+This model relies on $x_s$ whose relationship with the label $y$ can vary at test time, thus it may have poor performance under distribution shift.
+A robust model $w_{\text{inv}}$ that is invariant to spurious correlations would ignore $x_s$:

-We define the error of $w$ to be the squared loss with respect to predictions given by the robust model: